dragonflyoss/d7y.io/docs/getting-started/introduction.md

 - **Effective concurrency control of Registry Auth**: Reduce the pressure on the Registry Auth Service.
 - **Simple and easy to use**: Very few configurations are needed.

-## How Does It Stack Up Against Traditional Solution?
+## How Does It Stack Up Against Traditional Solution? {#how-does-it-stack-up-against-traditional-solution}

 We carried out an experiment to compare the performance of Dragonfly and wget.